 The ARPS model is used as the prediction model in this study.
-It is a three-dimension non-hydrostatic, compressible atmospheric model (Xue et al. 2000; Xue et al. 2001; Xue et al. 2003).
-For all the experiments in this study, the model is configured as follows: MY DM MP scheme with an assumption of $\alpha_x = 0$ , fourth-order advection in both horizontal and vertical; a rigid top boundary combined with a wave absorbing layer; fourth-order computational filter; 1.5-order TKE-based sub-grid-scale turbulent mixing scheme and PBL parameterization.
-Surface fluxes were calculated using surface temperature and surface water content predicted by a two-layer land surface model, and radiative processes were calculated from Goddard Space Flight Center (GSFC) long- and short-wave radiation parameterization.
+It is a three-dimensional nonhydrostatic, compressible atmospheric model (Xue et al. 2000, 2001, 2003).
+For all the experiments in this study, the model is configured as follows: MY DM MP scheme with an assumption of $\alpha_x = 0$, fourth-order advection in both horizontal and vertical; a rigid top boundary combined with a wave absorbing layer; fourth-order computational filter; 1.5-order TKE-based subgrid-scale turbulent mixing scheme; and PBL parameterization.
+Surface fluxes were calculated using surface temperature and surface water content predicted by a two-layer land surface model, and radiative processes were calculated from Goddard Space Flight Center (GSFC) longwave and shortwave radiation parameterization.
 More details on the physics options can be found in the afore-referenced ARPS model description papers.